veronicavillegas/CircularPrimeNumbers/README.md

 The principal class is 'CircularPrimes.java'.
 There, you can find two variables: 'primesFrom' and 'primesUntil'.
 This variables are necessary to specify lower and top limit.
-Thay way, the program will identify the range where to find for circular prime numbers.
+Thay way, the program will identify the range where to find circular prime numbers.
 By default it is set from 0 to 1000000.